Image workflow hub

 Keep the output reliable

-• Use the exact conversion route when the format pair is already known.
+• Use the exact conversion page when the format pair is already known.

-• Start with compression or resize routes when the job is smaller files rather than a format change for its own sake.
+• Start with compression or resize pages when the job is smaller files rather than a format change for its own sake.

 • Keep print and upscale decisions tied to actual output dimensions instead of vague quality language.